 Instructions

-- Preheat the oven to 400 degrees.
-Cut the eggplant in half length-wise, drizzle some oil on the flesh (so that it doesnโt stick to the baking sheet) and place the halves on a baking sheet flesh-side down.
-Roast 40-50 minutes or until the skin is brown and pulling away from the flesh.
+- Preheat the oven to 400 degrees F. Cut the eggplant in half length-wise, drizzle some oil on the flesh (so that it doesnโt stick to the baking sheet) and place the halves on a baking sheet flesh-side down.
+Roast the eggplant for 40-50 minutes or until the skin is brown and pulling away from the flesh.
 The eggplant flesh should now be darker and appear wet.
 (You can also roast the eggplant by wrapping the whole thing in foil and putting in the oven, but this method takes much longer).

 - If youโre serving the dish over rice, prepare the rice while the eggplant is roasting.
 I steamed one cup of dry brown rice, which was the perfect portion to go with the eggplant.

-- While the eggplant is roasting, begin preparing the curry.
-Heat the oil to medium high and add the cumin seeds.
+- Heat the oil in a large skillet over medium heat and add the cumin seeds.
 Toast the seeds for two minutes then add the ginger.
-Sautรฉ 3 to 5 minutes until very fragrant, then reduce heat to medium and add the chopped onion.
+Sautรฉ 3 to 5 minutes until very fragrant.
+Add the chopped onion.
 Sautรฉ about 3 minutes before adding the garlic, habaneros, ground cumin, garam masala, and turmeric.
 Cook until onion is translucent, about another 8 minutes.
 If using frozen peas, add them now.

 - Once eggplant is finished roasting, allow it to cool enough to handle and peel the skin off (it should come right off).
 Place the flesh in a blender and blend until smooth.
 Add the eggplant to the rest of the ingredients, reduce the heat if necessary and cook 5 minutes.
 Add the tomato (and the green peas if using fresh or canned peas), cover and allow to cook another 5 โ 8 minutes, stirring occasionally.